angsherpa232/HolidaysFinder/README.md

 # HOLIDAYS BY COUNTRY (HC)

-It is a single page and mobile friendly web application that provides the holidays info based on chosen country.
+It is a responsive single page web application that provides the holidays info based on the chosen country.
+This app is powered by holidayapi.com.

 ## Getting Started